thennarasur/Thennarasu_python_assign_rpd/README.md

 You have to install selenium package in the environment to run the notebook.

 **Conclusion**
 Thus automated the downloading of a file.
 Got all the tickers current data.

+*Note*
+check the jupiter notebook file above for the code.